 These field tests, along with index tests, are complemented by extensive and innovative laboratory tests (e.g., Bender Element, P-Rat, etc.).

-As part of the research project, final work on numerical simulations for settlement prediction and the classification of lake clay using advanced laboratory tests is currently being completed.
+As part of the research project, final work is also currently being carried out on numerical simulations of the settlement forecast, the classification of the lacustrine clay using advanced laboratory tests and the sustainability assessment of the foundation systems.

 Test field of single loading elements:

-- Ductile driven pile (Company: Kurt Motz with Tiroler Rohre) – Test loads in October/November 2024
+- Ductile iron driven pile ( Kurt Motz company with Tiroler Rohre ) - individual load tests completed October/November 2024

 Geosynthetic tests:

-Test field and preparation – with the support of partners Zosseder and Naue
+Test field and preparation – with the support of partners Zosseder und Naue

 (Using the Firefox browser is recommended for playing the video.)